drew-loukusa/spotify-py-cli/spec.md

 * DELETE command:
     * Should prompt user before deleting ("are you sure you want to delete list X?")
         * This behavior can be overidden with a flag: Force delete with out prompting user
-            * Should display nothing if delete was successful
+        * Should display "deleted playlist X" if successful
         * Should display an error if delete was unsuccessful

 * LIST/SEARCH command:
     * Has two names (LIST and SEARCH) ?